I. Introduction

 Dine-in and carryout meals are two separate transactions.
 A meal plan participant who wishes to dine-in and carryout must use two meals.
 After the meal plan participant completes their dine-in meal, they must use their meal plan a second time to obtain a carryout box to fill and take out of the dining center.

+Carryout is available and provided to meal plan participants as a courtesy.
 Failure to follow these rules may result in the forfeiture of carryout privileges.

-VIII.
+IX.
 Payments

 Meal plan charges will be billed to your student account.
 All Student Account policies apply.